Kot Engenharia

 Structural analysis

-The first static analysis was carried out.
-The profiled structures showed no non-conformities.
-On the other hand, the shell-modeled structures showed utilization rates above the admissible level in the boom region, under normal operating conditions, as shown in Figure 1.3.
+First, a static analysis was performed.
+In this analysis, the profiled structures showed no nonconformities.
+On the other hand, in the shell-modeled structures, utilization factors above the permissible limit were found in the tip region under normal operating conditions, as shown in Figure 1.3.

 Kot-03_structural-analysis-of-ore-stacker_Indices-of-use-in-elements